matteomiceli/cmdr/README.md

 ### Built-ins

 Cmdr has a number of built-in commands that help you quickly manage your scripts and can be added when you start cmdr for the first time.
 Built-ins live in the scripts directory with all your custom scripts but are prefixed with an underscore.
-This means you can easily modify the code of any built-in and even write your own.
+This means you can easily modify the code of any built-in and even write your own!

-#### **cmdr new <script_name>**
+#### **`cmdr new`**

 A quick way to create a new file in your scripts directory -- this will open the new file in your default editor (configured with the `EDITOR` environment variable).